JHU-PL-Lab/www-fpse/lecture/lazy.md

 ## Asynchronous Programming

+## Note in 2021 we will not be covering the `Async` library, the below is old.

 Concurrency is needed for two main reasons
  1. You want to run things in parallel for speed gain (multi-core, cluster, etc)
  2. You are waiting for a result from an I/O action